 In Star Trek: Deep Space Nine, I liked the concept of so many different species living together in an society in which it was very necessary to make accommodations for those who are different.
 Everyone needed to respect everyone else.
 Some even learned to appreciate the differences.
 Even the bad guys had redeeming and very often likeable traits.

 In my career, I am primarily a nurseryman.
 That means I grow things.
 Other horticultural professionals might compare my people to the Vulcans.
 They think that we are too uptight, efficient and plain to be much fun.
-Factory growers (who work for the big corporate growers) would be more like Romulans, and and therefore less dedicated to what is right and logical if it is to their disadvantage.
+Factory growers (who work for the big corporate growers) would be more like Romulans, and are therefore less dedicated to what is right and logical if it is to their disadvantage.
 Some of the better artistic landscape designers are likened to the Bajorans.
 Unscrupulous maintenance gardeners who will do what they must to make a buck are comparable to the Ferengi.
 Some of them work for the larger and imperialistic Cardassian landscape corporations.

 Arborists are the most excellent of all; or perhaps the second most excellent after Vulcan nurseryman.
 They are like the Klingons; honorable, noble, independent, passionate and boisterous!
 I can understand why my colleagues think of them as barbaric and primitive, but I also believe that my colleagues should be more accommodating.
 When I consider what arborists must have though of me what I did my internship, I realize that it must not have been easy for them to accommodate me.
 Yet, they did, and in the most excellent way.
 They still respect that I have my own career in my own world, but to this day, thirty light years later, they are still pleased to invite me to their world.